 “These days, every single company is a technology company — nothing is left untouched.
 And, if you don’t get the internal experience and aptitude to work on your own software and customized experience for your customer, then the competition will,” said Hampton Catlin, Rent the Runway’s senior director of engineering.

-Walmart is using kiosk technology in an effort to streamline their BOPIS initiatives.
+Walmart is using kiosk technology in an effort to streamline its BOPIS initiatives.
 These “Pickup Towers” take up a lot of space and they are typically located near store entrances.
 To use the tower, customers scan a barcode, and within 45 seconds a door on the machine opens and the items they ordered appear on a conveyer belt.
 Walmart sees the benefit of investing in the “pickup aisle,” and treating it as an important touchpoint in the shopper journey.

 Measure Every Step of the Journey

 That is not the case for every retailer, though.
 The pickup aisle is often overlooked when retailers measure the in-store shopping experience.
 BOPIS, which helps drive customers to your stores, is only beneficial if you take advantage of these additional shopping visits.
 Retailers need to treat this as the crucial part of the customer journey that it is.
 Oftentimes, store layout is not considered.
 As with other key items, front of store vs back of store makes a big difference.
 Also, this area can get cluttered, especially when orders pile up.

 Customers who take advantage of BOPIS typically want to get in and out.
 Nothing is worse than sitting around waiting at an empty checkout stand.
 These inefficiencies are allowing your shoppers to leave stores without any add-on sales.
 What, as a retailer, can you start doing today to fix these issues?